 ProQuest Dissertations and Theses - Full Text is the official digital dissertations archive for the Library of Congress and the database of record for graduate research.
 It includes 2.7 million searchable citations to dissertations and theses from around the world from 1861 to the present, together with 1.2 million full text dissertations that are available for immediate download in PDF format.
 In addition, over 2.1 million titles are available for purchase as printed copies.
 The database offers full text for most of the dissertations added since 1997 and strong retrospective full text coverage for older graduate works.

 More than 70,000 new full text dissertations and theses are added to the database each year through dissertations publishing partnerships with 700 leading academic institutions worldwide and collaborative retrospective digitization of dissertations through UMI's Digital Archiving and Access Program.
 Full text dissertations are archived as submitted by the degree-granting institution.
 Some will be native PDF, some PDF image.

 Each dissertation published since July 1980 includes a 350-word abstract written by the author.
 Master's theses published since 1988 include 150-word abstracts.
 Simple bibliographic citations are available for dissertations dating from 1637.
 Where available, PQDT - Full Text provides 24-page previews of dissertations and theses.

-PILOTS is produced by the National Center for PTSD, and is electronically available to the public.
+PTSDpubs is produced by the National Center for PTSD, and is electronically available to the public.
 There is no charge for using the database, and no account or password is required.
-Although it is sponsored by the U.S. Department of Veterans Affairs, the PILOTS database is not limited to literature on PTSD among Veterans.
+Although it is sponsored by the U.S. Department of Veterans Affairs, the PTSDpubs database is not limited to literature on PTSD among Veterans.

 Taken from the introduction at: